AeTher97/HQ_Bot/README.md

 Since it is against the policy of HQ-trivia i do not encourage anyone to use this during a live game and this is purely for educational purposes.

+# Polish Version
+Project is not mine this fork is dedicated to make app working with polish.

 ## Packages Used

 Use python 3.6.
 In particular the packages/libraries used are...